By GLENN GUILBEAU, Tiger Rag Editor

 Until he signs a contract offer reportedly worth $90 million plus incentives over seven years on the dotted line to be LSU’s next football coach, it might not be true.

-But as of Wednesday, it was looking more and more like LSU will be getting Ole Miss football coach Lane Kiffin to be its next coach over Thanksgiving weekend, and maybe come Monday, Dec.
+But as of Thanksgiving, it was looking more and more like LSU will be getting Ole Miss football coach Lane Kiffin to be its next coach over the holiday weekend, and maybe, come Monday, Dec.
 1, in the flesh on the LSU campus at a press conference.

 Kiffin would be close to the highest paid college coach in the country at LSU at approximately $13 million a year.
 Georgia coach Kirby Smart, who won national championships in 2021 and ’22, is the highest paid at the moment at $13.3 million a year.